dhruvabisht/ai-fraud-detector-dashboard/README.md

-# AI-Powered Transaction Anomaly Detector
+# FinGuard the AI-Powered Transaction Anomaly Detector

 A **Streamlit-based analytics dashboard** that detects fraudulent transactions, visualizes anomalies, and exports KPI summaries in real time.